 - Education.
-It would be a good advantage to have a Bachelor or Associate degree as a Respiratory Therapist but what’s more important is to have the correct training, certification and license to qualify for this position.
+Having a good Bachelor or Associate degree is a great advantage.
+It could be even better if you can show some training, certification or licenses to qualify for this position.
 Check with your local laws if you need to be licensed before practicing.
 In the United States, only Alaska does not require a license.

 - Certification.
-Respiratory Care Practitioners perform lifesaving and life support procedures as directed by doctors so one must be duly licensed and have required certifications in order to be employed.
-Indicate that you are a licensed practitioner in your resume objective and list certifications in the strengths section so the recruiter would be able to view them immediately.
+Respiratory Care Practitioners perform lifesaving and life support procedures as directed by doctors.
+That means that one must be duly licensed and have required certifications in order to be employed.
+Indicate that you are a licensed practitioner in your resume objective.
+Also list the certifications in the strengths section so the recruiter can see them immediately.

 - Association.
 Medical practitioners need to be actively involved in Professional Associations to stay abreast with current developments in their respective fields.
 It is important to include this in your resume because it reflects your dedication to your career.

 - Administrative Skills.
 Apart from being knowledgeable on medical procedures, Respiratory therapists need to possess administrative skills such as research, organization and documentation.
 Include tasks that showcase these abilities and add information on additional training courses that you took to develop your technical skills.

 - Effective Communicator.
 Respiratory care professionals must have good communication skills in order to establish wonderful rapport with patients and other healthcare professionals.
 Make it clear that you are a team player and can communicate effectively.